Introducing Triberg

 Just across the road from the waterfalls is a very interesting, colourful museum that offers an insight into the history of life and work in the Black Forest.

-The museum has a huge variety of exhibits some of which are in working order and can be tried out like the unique display of barrel and fairground organs.
-Take some change with you and you can listen to some of them play a few tunes, light up or move.
+The museum features a vast array of exhibits, some of which are operational and can be tried out, such as the unique display of barrel and fairground organs.
+Take some change with you, and you can listen to some of them play a few tunes, light up or move.

-There is a great selection of historic Black Forest clocks of all shapes, sizes and sounds from 4 different centuries.
-A crystal collection can be viewed by going into a little ‘mine’ and you can see a working model of the Black Forest railway laid out in a room.
+There is an excellent selection of historic Black Forest clocks in various shapes, sizes, and sounds, spanning four different centuries.
+A crystal collection can be viewed by going into a little ‘mine’, and you can see a working model of the Black Forest railway laid out in a room.

-Exhibits include traditional costumes, carved wooden objects, straw braiding, clock making and glassmaking.
-Many items are displayed in a room setting depicting the lives of residents in the olden days.
+Exhibits include traditional costumes, carved wooden objects, straw braiding, clock-making, and glass-making.
+Many items are displayed in a room setting that depicts the lives of residents in the past.

-The displays are visual and practically self-explanatory which is good as the descriptions next to the exhibits are all in German.
-You do however get a leaflet in English that gives brief descriptions of the different rooms in the museum.
+The displays are visual and practically self-explanatory, which is good as the descriptions next to the exhibits are all in German.
+You do, however, receive a leaflet in English that provides brief descriptions of the various rooms in the museum.

 There is a café on-site and a shop where you can buy souvenirs of the region.
-Unfortunately, the museum is not suitable for the disabled as there are a lot of stairs.
+Unfortunately, the museum is not accessible to people with disabilities due to the numerous stairs.

 4. Landgasthof Zur Lile Restaurant